 Since the clutches will provide limiting torque before wheel slip occurs, this type of LSD has the virtue of being “predictive” and not waiting until the wheel loses traction to apply limiting torque.
 This is an advantage in performance applications when wheel slip may result in a loss of control of the vehicle.
 The disadvantage of clutch-LSDs is quite evident: clutches wear over time.

 Geared LSDs are considered a wholly mechanical version of torque sensitive LSD technology.
-In this LSD implementation, a worm gear within the differential housing reacts to the torque, expanding to induce friction between the output shafts.
+In a common implementation, a worm gear within the differential housing reacts to differential in output traction, expanding to induce friction between the worm gear and the differential housing.

-As the input torque rises, the limiting torque between the two output shafts increases.
-This occurs up to a point known as the “maximum torque bias.”
-This number, as is usually represented as 2:1, 3:1, 4:1 etc. The maximum torque bias represents the upper limit on how much torque will be allocated to equalizing the rotation of the two output shafts.
-Since the mechanism for binding the output shafts is input torque and not shaft speed differential, the geared LSD has the virtue of being “predictive” and not waiting until the wheel loses traction to apply limiting torque.
+As the traction differential increases, the limiting torque between the two output shafts increases.
+This occurs up to a quantity known as the “Torque Bias Ratio.”
+This quantity is usually represented as a ratio: 2:1, 3:1, 4:1 etc. The torque bias ratio represents the maximum amount of total torque that can be transferred from the axle with the least traction to the axle with the most traction.
+For example, if the axle with the least traction allows 30 lb-ft of torque to cause slippage, 60 lb-ft of torque can be applied to the axle with greater traction in the case of a 2:1 TBR and 90 lb-ft in the case of 3:1 TBR.
+Since the mechanism for binding the output shafts is dependent on traction differetntial and not shaft speed differential, the geared LSD has the virtue of being “predictive” and not waiting until the wheel loses traction to apply limiting torque.
 This is an advantage in performance applications when wheel slip may result in a loss of control of the vehicle.
-On the other hand, geared LSDs assume the presence of torque to equalize the rotation of the output shafts.
-In the case when one wheel is spinning freely, little torque is required by the input shaft and even a 5:1 geared LSD cannot equalize the rotation between the output shafts.
+On the other hand, geared LSDs assume the presence of traction to accomplish torque transfer.
+In the case when one wheel is spinning freely, little torque transferred by the output shaft and even a 5:1 geared LSD cannot equalize the rotation between the output shafts.
 Remember, 5 x 0 is still 0, so no torque is applied to the wheel with traction.
 Common geared LSDs are Torsen (which actually stands for TOrqueSENsing), Quaife, and Eaton.
 The 2005+ USDM WRX STi employs a Torsen LSD in the rear differential, as does the 2000-2001 JDM WRX.